 Promised Land 2: More than any of the other GOD of the WORD studies, Promised Land 2 presents an overview of a large portion of the Bible, 1 Samuel 13 through Malachi.
-During these years, Israel went from the height of prosperity in her Promised Land to exile in a foreign land, because of unwillingness to honor the God who had prospered her.
-The prophets of Israel are introduced in this study.
-As God’s spokesmen, they issued warning after warning.
+The chapters begin with Israel at the height of her prosperity in the Promised Land under kings David and Solomon.
+However, when subsequent rulers repeatedly ignored the prophets’ warnings, God allowed Israel to experience the consequences of breaking their covenant and enemy nations carried them into exile.
 The fifteen-week study concludes (as the Old Testament ends) with the history of a small remnant of Jews who returned to Jerusalem by God’s grace and awaited God’s promised Messiah.

-Gospels: Twelve lessons cover the Gospels, the first four books of the Bible’s New Testament.
-These lessons marvel over the Jewish-descended Deliverer (Messiah), that God promised the world, as He arrives on the scene, accomplishes His mission, and then returns to Heaven.
+Gospels: Twelve lessons cover the Gospels, the first four books of the Bible’s New Testament, marveling over the Jewish-descended Deliverer (Messiah) whom God promised the world as He arrives on the scene, accomplishes His mission, and returns to Heaven.
 This high point of Biblical and world history presents the person and work of Jesus Christ.

-Acts 1: Following Jesus’ return to Heaven, His followers (the church of Christ) receive empowerment to follow Christ’s command to bring His message to their own city, their greater region, and then to the world beyond.
-Peter’s leadership, and Paul’s conversion and missionary journeys, are covered over fourteen weeks of study, as are the book of James and Paul’s six “Journey Epistles”.
+Acts 1: After Jesus’ return to Heaven, His followers receive empowerment to bring His message to their own city, their greater region, and the world beyond.
+In fourteen weeks, this study covers Peter’s leadership, the scattering of the early Church, the book of James, and Paul’s conversion, missionary journeys, and “Journey Epistles.”

 About the Author